Fonteia gens

 Denarius of Gaius Fonteius, 114-113 BC.
 The Doscuri are depicted as a Janiform head on the obverse.
 The reverse shows a galley, a reference to Telegonus, son of Ulysses and legendary founder of Tusculum.

-The gens Fonteia was a plebeian family at ancient Rome.
+The gens Fonteia was a plebeian family of ancient Rome.
 Members of this gens are first mentioned toward the end of the third century BC; Titus Fonteius was a legate of Publius Cornelius Scipio during the Second Punic War.
 The first of the Fonteii to obtain the consulship was Gaius Fonteius Capito, consul suffectus in 33 BC.

 Origin

-In his oration, Pro Fonteio, Cicero mentions that the Fonteii came originally from Tusculum, of which municipium it was one of the most distinguished families.
+In his oration, Pro Fonteio, Cicero says that the Fonteii were amongst the leading families Tusculum in Latium.
 The Fonteii claimed descent from Fontus, the son of Janus.
-A two-faced head appears on a coin of Gaius Fonteius, which Jean Foy Vaillant and others suppose to be the head of Janus, in reference to this tradition.
-But as Janus is always represented in later times with a beard, Eckhel maintains that the two heads refer to the Dioscuri, who were worshipped at Tusculum with especial honours, and who may be regarded as the Di Penates of the gens.
-Michael Crawford likewise favours a depiction of the Dioscuri, instead of Fontus, as they appear on other coins of the Fonteii.
+A two-faced head appears on a coin of Gaius Fonteius, which Foy-Vaillant identified as the head of Janus, alluding to this tradition.
+But because Janus is nearly always depicted with a beard, Eckhel concluded that the two faces represent the Dioscuri, who were the object of special reverence at Tusculum, and perhaps the Di Penates of the Fonteii.
+Other coins of the Fonteii are consistent with this identification, resembling traditional depictions of the Dioscuri.

 Praenomina

 Denarius of Manius Fonteius, 108-107 BC.
 The obverse depicts the heads of the Dioscuri.
-The reverse reuses Telegonus' galley as on the denarius of Gaius Fonteius.
+The reverse reuses Telegonus' galley, as on the denarius of Gaius Fonteius.

-The Fonteii used the praenomina Titus, Publius, Marcus, Gaius, Manius, and Lucius.
+The Fonteii mentioned in history used the praenomina Gaius, Publius, Manius, Marcus, and Titus.
+All but Manius were amongst the most common names throughout Roman history; Manius was somewhat more distinctive, but favoured by a number of families, including the Fonteii.